-Backup your project–Before upgrading the Magento Commerce and any third-party or custom extensions, back up the database in Integration, Staging, and Production environments.
+Backup your project–Before upgrading the Adobe Commerce and any third-party or custom extensions, back up the database in Integration, Staging, and Production environments.
 See Back up the database.

 Check for compatibility issues–

-Ensure that any custom themes are compatible with the new Magento Commerce version
+Ensure that any custom themes are compatible with the new Adobe Commerce version

 After upgrading third party and custom extensions, use the